How To Find Hidden Spy Apps On iPhone

-If you're concerned that someone may have installed a spy app on your iPhone, there are a few things you can do to find out.
-In this article, we'll show you how to look for hidden spy apps on your iPhone, and what to do if you find one.
+If you're concerned that someone may have installed a spy app on your iPhone, there are a few things you can do to find it.
+In this article, we'll show you how to find hidden spy apps on your iPhone, and what to do to protect yourself.

 What Are Spy Apps?